pachyderm/pachyderm/doc/enterprise/deployment.md

 pachctl deploy local --dashboard

 # Custom
-pachctl dpeloy custom ... --dashboard
+pachctl deploy custom ... --dashboard
 ```

-Each of these deploys are further details [here](http://pachyderm.readthedocs.io/en/latest/deployment/deploy_intro.html).
-Once deploying with those commands, you should see the "dash" image running in Kubernetes, and you should be able to access the dashboard at `localhost:38080`, as discussed further in [above](#deploying-on-top-of-an-existing-pachyderm-deployment).
+Each of these deploys are further detailed [here](http://pachyderm.readthedocs.io/en/latest/deployment/deploy_intro.html).

+After deploying with those commands, you should see the `dash-xxxxxxxxx` pod running in Kubernetes, and you should be able to access the dashboard at `localhost:38080`, as discussed further [above](#deploying-on-top-of-an-existing-pachyderm-deployment).